 The best thermoses can keep coffee hot up to 24 hours.
-These are usually vacuum insulated and made of stainless steel—a material which retains heat longer than plastic.
+These are usually vacuum-insulated and made of stainless steel—a material that retains heat longer than plastic.
 The majority of thermoses fall below this 24-hour figure, however.
-A more common range is anywhere from 5 to 12 hours.
+A more common range is anywhere from five to 12 hours.
 You should preheat your thermos by rinsing it with hot water before use to maximize its heat retention.
-As for the iced coffee lovers, you're in luck because thermoses typically keep drinks cold longer than they keep drinks warm, no matter what material they are made from.
+As for the iced coffee lovers, you're in luck, as thermoses typically keep drinks cold longer than they keep them warm—no matter what material they are made from.

 How do I dispose of an old thermos?

 Metal thermoses cannot be recycled through regular curbside recycling pickup.
 Instead, they can be recycled by dropping them off at your local metal recycling facility.
 Plastic travel mugs can usually be recycled through your standard home recycling process, but it varies based on the type of plastic (often labeled on the bottom of a mug) as well as local recycling policies.
 There are a number of ways to repurpose old thermoses, too, like using them as vases, change holders, dry food containers, and more.